nipy/nibabel/doc/source/coordinate_systems.rst

 There are conventions other than RAS+ for the reference space.
 For example, DICOM files map input voxel coordinates to coordinates in scanner LPS+ space.
-LPS+ space has the origin at the scanner isocenter, but the X axis goes from right to the subject's Left, the Y axis goes from anterior to Posterior, and the Z axis goes from inferior to Superior.
+Scanner LPS+ space uses the same scanner axes and isocenter as scanner RAS+, but the X axis goes from right to the subject's Left, the Y axis goes from anterior to Posterior, and the Z axis goes from inferior to Superior.
 A positive X coordinate in this space would mean the point was to the subject's *left* compared to the magnet isocenter.

 ****************************************
 Nibabel always uses an RAS+ output space